-Successive droughts in the country have taken their toll on Wajir, in the northeast region of Kenya.
-As water sources dried up and crops failed, the livestock that the people have always depended on for their livelihoods perished.
-Milk became increasingly rare and children began to show signs of hunger.
+But as water dried up and crops failed, the cows and goats that parents depended on to feed their children perished.
+Milk became increasingly rare and children began to show signs of hunger and malnutrition.

-A survey taken in October 2012, found one in four children to be malnourished.
-To address this, Save the Children launched a nutrition project funded by USAID, which gives the local dairy industry a boost by issuing milk vouchers to those who need it the most.
-The vouchers, coupled with nutritional supplements, are distributed to malnourished pregnant women, breastfeeding mothers and children under the age of five.
-The vouchers can be traded for milk at the market, which traders and pastoralists can redeem for money.
-The cash infusion is slowly rehabilitating the pastoral economy as investments in livestock, fodder and veterinary services increase.
+During the worst days of the drought, 1 in 4 children were malnourished.
+In response, Save the Children launched a nutrition project to give local dairy farmers a boost by issuing milk vouchers to those who need it the most.
+The vouchers, coupled with nutritional supplements, were distributed to malnourished pregnant women, breastfeeding mothers and young children under the age of five.
+The vouchers were traded for milk at the market, which traders and farmers redeemed for money.
+The cash infusion is slowly rehabilitating the local economy as investments in livestock, supplies and veterinary services increase.

 Today Maryan's milk mustache is framed by cheeks that are round and full, but this wasn't always so.
 When she first enrolled in the program a few months ago she was weaker and thinner than her peers.
 Her upper arm circumference, one of the measures used to determine nutritional status, had shown her to be moderately undernourished.
-After three months in the program her weight increased by 10%, an astonishing gain, when one factors in an illness that set her back slightly in February.
+After three months in the program her weight increased by 10%, putting her closer to a healthy weight to grow and thrive.

 "The program has helped my child.
 She is more playful and happier and even though she is not fat, she is quite strong." says Habiba Osman, Maryan's mother.